AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 [Complete code example]()

-## Customizing a component
+## Customize a component
-we will use a simple example to describe how to quickly extend custom component.
+We will use a simple example to showcase how to quickly add a custom component.

-For example, we want to render an image from network.
+For example, we want to render an image from the network.

-To start with, we build the simplest example, just a blank document.
+To start with, let's create an empty document by running commands as follows:

 ```dart
 @override